YooNice100/Majorana-Neutrino-Hunt/README.md

 ## Overview

-This repository contains the code for our **DSC 180B Capstone Project at UC San Diego**.
+This repository contains the code for our DSC 180B Capstone Project at UC San Diego.
-The goal of this project is to use machine learning to analyze waveform data from the **Majorana Demonstrator experiment** and identify characteristics of particle interactions in high-purity germanium detectors.
+The goal of this project is to use machine learning to analyze waveform data from the Majorana Demonstrator experiment and identify characteristics of particle interactions in high-purity germanium detectors.

 Our pipeline performs the following tasks: